weeliotolt/generic-game/README.md

 # generic-game
-just a simple game for study
+just a simple game to learn the basics of unity